 This setting allows you to add more functionality to your form such as

 Subscribers only – You may want to ensure that only logged-in users can submit your contact form.
-This is a good way of minimizing spams in your inbox
+This is a good way of minimizing spam in your inbox

-Demo mode – Contact form will skip the process of sending mail and other associated functionality such as storing messages with flamingo and just display “completed successfully” as a response message.
+Demo mode – The contact form will skip the process of sending mail and other associated functionality such as storing messages with flamingo and just display “completed successfully” as a response message.

 Skipping mail – contact form will skip the process of sending mail and just display “completed successfully” as a response message, but does not affect flamingo functions.